The main categories of these would include:

 The organisation's vision, mission and valuesThese define the basic purpose and parameters of existence for the organisation.

 Often a statement of vision OR mission is sufficient (as opposed to having both).
+My sense is that over the last decade the emphasis has shifted slightly from vision statements towards mission statement as organisations recognise the increasing importance of purpose.

 Where the organisation is not a completely stand-alone entity, the vision, mission and values should reflect the context of the parent structure.
 The more stand-alone the organisation is, the more important it is that the vision and mission reflect a uniquely differentiated competitive position.